mciucu/stemjs/README.md

 # Stem JS [![npm package][npm-badge]][npm-url]
 [Stem](https://stemjs.org) is somewhere between a framework and a library.
 It offers a set of classes and functions for all the standard scenarios you can encounter in modern web app developments, with design patterns designed to work together.

-## Why release another Javascript framework?
-The world is full by them.
-Most of them are mediocre though, and I wanted to show some effort into another direction.
-The architecture isn't optimized for cool one-liners, but for maintenance and flexibility, that keeps intentionally as much of the functionality in non-core code as possible.

-Check out the docs at https://stemjs.org/docs/
-This framework is being used for about a year at https://csacademy.com/, and it really works a lot better for use than any other solution out there.

-This is the initial open-sourcing effort, it'll get more cleaned-up and documented in the next few weeks/months, with some concrete examples.

 ## Installation
 You can either just download the source from git or from the npm repository as the `stem-core` package:
 ```